-Electric grid power has been brought to the mine site via a spur line from Novo Progresso.
+Electric grid power has been brought to the mine site via a spur line from Novo Progresso itself a rapidly growing commercial and service centre.
 Backup power is supplied by onsite diesel powered generators.

 Physiography, climate and vegetation

 The Jardim do Ouro Project lies in a region termed the Tapajós valley, specifically in the region termed the Rio Novo Basin, located in the central eastern portion of the Brazilian IBGE SB.21.ZA map sheet, on the left margin of the Rio Novo, proximal to the confluence of the Rio Novo and Jamanxim rivers.
 These rivers in turn drain north into the Tapajós River near Itaituba and then north east into the Amazon River downstream at Santarém.